-For nearly three decades, the Lanark Stewardship Council (LSC) worked to protect the natural environment of Lanark County, Ontario.
-Though the organization closed in December 2023, its impact continues through many partner organizations.
-In the following sections, we tell the story of the LSC and highlight current efforts to preserve Lanark County’s forests, wetlands, and wildlife, including unique species like fishers and wild turkeys.
+For over 28 years, the Lanark Stewardship Council (LSC) worked to protect the natural environment of Lanark County, Ontario.
+Since the organization’s closure in December 2023, more than two years have passed, yet its legacy endures through the many partner organizations and initiatives it helped establish.
+In the following sections, we explore the LSC’s lasting contributions and highlight ongoing efforts to preserve Lanark County’s forests, wetlands, and wildlife, including unique species like fishers and wild turkeys.

 Introduction: Why Stewardship Matters